colhedoro/clicker/README.md

 # IncreDemic: an Incremental Pandemic

-IncreDemic is inspired by games such as *Pandemic* (the flash game) and *Plague Inc.*, as well as incremental games such as *CivClicker* and *AdVenture Capitalist*.
-This project has an indefinite scope in order to allow me to continue working on it into the future, but my current goal is a working prototype to demonstrate the main concepts.
+IncreDemic is a project which has an indefinite scope in order to allow me to continue working on it long into the future as a personal project, but my current goal is a working prototype to demonstrate the main concepts.
 Publishing it to web at this stage also allows any players to provide feedback so I can balance and improve the game better.

 The player starts by naming a VIRUS, which can be typed in by the player, but the sample name given is generated from a list of existing, both real and fantasy, viruses.
 Once this is accepted, the first victim is INFECTED.
 If the player drops at any point to 0 INFECTED, the game is lost and will have to be either reloaded from the most recent SAVEGAME, or started again.
 In terms of saving and loading, one game can be saved at any point and this SAVEGAME is stored in localstorage.
 This is loaded by default on opening the game, to restart the game the SAVEGAME must be deleted.
 In the future I could look at more options of exporting a SAVEGAME so that custom saves can be imported and shared.